kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Returns all field names containined in a hash.
+Returns all field names contained in a hash.

 [[_Redis documentation_]](https://redis.io/commands/hkeys)